Birthcare is Auckland DHB's primary birthing unit for birthing as well as postnatal care.

-Birthcare is Auckland District Health Board's primary birthing unit for birthing as well as postnatal care.
-Birthcare is suitable for women who want a natural birth and is designed for those with no complications during pregnancy.
+Birthcare is a good option for women who want a natural birth and is designed for those with no complications during pregnancy.
 Birthcare does not have obstetricians or operating theatres on site for epidurals, caesarean sections or specialised care.
-Should complications arise, you will be safely transferred to Auckland City Hospital.
+If you need special care during birth, you will be safely transferred to Auckland City Hospital.

 If you need more help deciding where to give birth, visit our page on choosing where to birth.